tech-acs/chimera-docs/docs/developer/Core concepts.md

 # Core concepts

-## Questionnaires
+## Sources
-What we usually refer to as a questionnaire in the context of a dashboard is the source database, which usually originates from a census or survey questionnaire.
-In case of CSPro, each CAPI app or questionnaire will have its own database where the responses from the field are stored.
+What we usually refer to as a source in the context of a dashboard is the data source, which usually originates from a census or survey questionnaire.
+In case of CSPro, each CAPI app or questionnaire will have its own database where the responses (cases) received from the field are stored.

-We also use the questionnaire concept to store other related metadata such as the exercise start and end dates, exercise name etc. It is a crucial and core concept in our dashboard implementation.
+We also use the source concept to store other related metadata such as the exercise start and end dates, exercise name etc. It is a crucial and core concept in our dashboard implementation.
+It is also sometimes referred to as a questionnaire.
+In general, please consider source and questionnaire as interchangeable terms.

 ![Questionnaires](/img/developer/questionnaires.png)